-If you are on the Pro Plan (or above), you will NOT be automatically upgraded.
+If you are on the Core Plan (or above), you will NOT be automatically upgraded.
 Instead, please contact support before you go over the limit.

-For this reason, we advise you to have the "Send notifications email for pageview limit" checkbox selected in the Organization: Settings: Billings Page so that you get notified via email about any impending overages.
+For this reason, we advise you to have the "Send notifications email for pageview limit" checkbox selected in the Organization: Settings Page so that you get notified via email about any impending overages.

 Updated 10 months ago